arnolanglade/arnolanglade.github.io/content/blog/how-did-I-organize-my-last-symfony-project/index.en.md

 └── Kernel
 ```

 **Note :** Looking back, I won't keep the folder in infra.
-All code related to framework customization should go into a dedicated folder called framework in the `Libraries` folder, whereas `Fixtures` and `Migrations` can remain at the root of the infrastructure folder.## Focus on the business
+All code related to framework customization should go into a dedicated folder called framework in the `Libraries` folder, whereas `Fixtures` and `Migrations` can remain at the root of the infrastructure folder.

+## Focus on the business

 A really important aspect for me is organizing the codebase around business concepts.
-I avoid naming folders and classes based on technical patterns like Entity, ValueObject, or Repository, and especially not Provider, DataMapper, or Form.
+I avoid naming folders and classes based on technical patterns like `Entity`, `ValueObject`, or `Repository`, and especially not `Provider`, `DataMapper`, or `Form`.
 Non-technical people should be able to understand the purpose of a class simply by its name.

 ### Domain